zain-sajid/slidespeak-challenge/README.md

 ### Backend

-- Currently Celery runs with concurrency=1, allow it to handle multiple tasks concurrently
+- The current unoserver service can only process one document at a time which forces as to run Celery with concurrency = 1, we can add some form of load balancing to unoserver to process multiple documents or tasks at the same time
 - Add rate limiting for API endpoints
 - Add support for more document formats
 - Improve test cases